pydicom/pynetdicom/docs/tutorials/create_scu.rst

   * Only if the *requestor* receives an association acceptance message is the association established

-2. Secondly, the applications can make use of the services agreed to during association negotiation by exchanging DIMSE messages.
+2. Then the applications make use of the services agreed to during association negotiation by exchanging DIMSE messages.
 3. Finally, the association is released and the connection between the applications closed.

-In general, the association *acceptor* will also be the one providing the DICOM services; it'll be the *Service Class Provider*, or SCP.
-Conversely, the *requestor* will usually be the one using the services - the *Service Class User*, or SCU.
+In general, the association *acceptor* will also be the one **providing** the DICOM services; it'll be the *Service Class Provider*, or SCP.
+Conversely, the *requestor* will usually be the one **using** the services - the *Service Class User*, or SCU.
 At this stage it may be helpful to think of SCPs and SCUs as being similar servers and clients.
 While this isn't strictly true - a few DICOM services don't follow this model - it's accurate enough for the most